PaulMWatt/Alchemy/README.md

 Network Alchemy
 ========================================================
 A portable framework to robustly process network messages and structured data.
+This library can also be used for serialization tasks and provides compile-time reflection for Hg-defined structures.

 Alchemy is portable across different processor types and platforms.
 There is currently only one tool in the Alchemy framework, Hg (Mercury).